Pool Odds Algorithm

 2. Expected Future Points

-• Games bonus (3 points × probability of winning in predicted number of games, or advancement probability if game-specific odds not available)
+• Games bonus: 3 points × probability of winning in predicted number of games

-• Games bonus (4 points × probability of winning in predicted number of games, or advancement probability if game-specific odds not available)
+• Games bonus: 4 points × probability of winning in predicted number of games

-• Team winning (10 points × team's probability of winning cup)
+• Team winning: 10 points × team's probability of winning the Cup

-• Games bonus (5 points × probability of winning in predicted number of games, or cup winning probability if game-specific odds not available)
+• Games bonus: 5 points × probability of winning in predicted number of games

 For each participant:

-1. Sum their current points and all expected future points
+1. Sum their confirmed points and all expected future points across all remaining rounds

-Their expected points for this pick would be:
+Their expected points from these picks would be:

-This calculation process is done for all picks and rounds, then combined with current points to determine final odds.
+This is added to expected points from all other picks across all rounds, then combined with confirmed points to determine final odds.

 Probability Data

-The algorithm uses several probability metrics for each team:
+The algorithm uses several probability metrics for each team, sourced from MoneyPuck daily simulations:

 • make_2nd_round: Probability of advancing past Round 1